PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Bellies full, tensions were rising; competing voices.
 She did not look though, not a time to risk eye contact.
 She listened to judge tones of aggression: it was safe.

-Wiggling her toes, squashing them against the leather of the boots, the arguing grew more distant.
-Comfort won the battle for her senses.
+Wiggling her toes, squashing them against the leather of the boots, the arguing grew more distant, the luxury at her toes uninterrupted.

 The next morning Tom woke earlier than anyone else.
 With well practised tiptoeing she stepped between sleeping siblings, got to the door and slipped outside.
 The first thing she saw: brown, leaning apple core.

-The dazzling dawning sun spared the eye no mercy; the giant apple core was looking far from adequate.
+The dazzling morning sun spared the eye no mercy; the giant apple core was looking far from adequate.
 Tom realised her expectations had been wrong.

 The house door opened quietly behind her, Tom looked round.
 It was her oldest and biggest brother, Kim.
 He joined her.
 Kim and Tom were close.
 Kim knew Tom was smart, and listened to her, but Kim reigned over the siblings with fists and brawn... including Tom.